 So what can you do about it?
 I recommend setting a reminder in your smartphone or email every four months to check it.
 Annualcreditreport.com allows you to check your report for FREE once every 12 months from each of the three credit rating agencies.

 So, I would set an annual recurring reminder today to check it from Equifax.
 Then, set another annual recurring reminder to check it from Transunion in four months and then a final annual recurring reminder to check it from Experian in eight months.
 This will ensure you every four months that you’re getting an updated credit report.
 Trust me, this is more important than ever with the amount of data breaches that happen so regularly.

 As for your credit score – FICO score – a lot of credit cards offer credit scores for free.
 Discover offers it completely free to anyone through Transunion.
 American Express gives customers free access to their FICO score based on the FICO 8 formula.
-Capital One offers it for free to anyone through CreditWise.
+Learn more about getting your credit score for free here.

 I would also recommend you check out Credit Karma as well.
 I absolutely love this site and it will provide you with a FICO score as well using VantageScore 3.0 – which basically just takes information from your credit report and turns into a score.
 Credit Karma also offers some other cool recommendations on the site and lays out your credit report in a much easier to read format.

 Regardless of where you get your credit report or your FICO score, just do it.
 Set your reminders and check regularly.
 While I can’t guarantee something will happen to you, it seems like more and more people every single day are being affected.
 Take the necessary steps and take control of your credit – I can assure you it it won't take that much time.